sigsum/sigsum/proposals/2022-09-rate-limit-separation.md

 ## Doing rate-limiting on the HTTP layer

 Another options that was considered was to use the HTTP authorization header.
-This sectino documents the alternative proposal, which was rejected because (i) it's not quite a general sigsum-agnostic rate-limit anyway,a nd (ii) there are lots of additional details to get right, to fit well in the HTTP protocol.
+This section documents the alternative proposal, which was rejected because (i) it's not quite a general sigsum-agnostic rate-limit anyway, (ii) there are lots of additional details to get right, to fit well in the HTTP protocol, (iii) generalization implies a much broader scope.

 ```
 Authorization: sigsum-rate-limit domain=... public_key=...